Brick Cracks Quick Guide: Causes, Awareness & Brick Repair!

 If your brick cracking is not caused by a foundation issue, then usually the repair services are pretty simple for your brick mason to perform.
 However, if the damage is more extensive, then you may need to hire a foundation repair company as well as a brick mason.
 We’ll send a professional brick mason service member to your home to perform an official brick assessment.
 Once they identify the cause of the brick cracking, they’ll create a plan to fix it and restore the brick to beautiful condition using one or more of our professional bricklaying, brick repair, or brick restoration services.
 Our brick crack repair services include:

-Next time you notice a crack in your home’s bricks, call Alexander and Xavier Masonry and we’ll send out a professional brick mason to inspect your brick and identify any issues.
+Next time you notice a crack in your home’s bricks, call Alexander and Xavier Masonry and we’ll send out a professional brick mason to inspect your brick and identify any minor and major damages.

-So, if you’re not sure whether a crack in your brick veneer or wall is a sign of structural damage or is due to a more benign cause, schedule your free consultation with Alexander and Xavier Masonry today!
+Also, consider weep holes these gaps are found near the bottom of your house’s brick wall or veneer siding, if you’re not sure whether a crack or a hole in your brick veneer or wall is a sign of structural damage or is due to a more benign cause, schedule your free consultation with Alexander and Xavier Masonry today!